SicariusBlack/mic-drop-results/README.md

 </p>

 <h2 align="center">Guides</h2>

+<p align="center">Get to know how the program works through the guides that cover most of the core features.</p>

 Here are some things you should keep in mind when editing **data.xlsx**:
 - Do not give any two columns the same name